Freedom-Windows-Team/Lindows_11.1/README.md

 Big thanks to Rectify 11 for providing Lindows with an extremely stunning system theme. https://github.com/Rectify11/Installer

 Thanks to WindowFX for giving Lindows 11.1 a very attractive window animation effect.

+## 12. A super high efficiency comparable to Linux!

+I have stripped down a lot of unnecessary components in windows to dramatically improve the system's running efficiency.

+There are only 61 active processes when the computer is idle, and the memory usage is only 1.3GB.